teambition/pdfviewer/README.md

     URL to your pdf file, can be relative or absolute.
 If it is a cross-domain path, the remote server must support [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).

   2. **staticHost**(required):
-    Static files host, PdfViewer dependents on Mozila's `PDF.js` and our `viewer.js`, which msut be served.
+    Static files host, PdfViewer dependents on Mozila's `PDF.js` and our `viewer.js`, which must be served.

   3. **onerror**(optional):
     A custom `onerror` callback function, if error occurs when reading or rendering your pdf file, this function will be called.